Zycho-Dev-66/Zyntax-Banner/README.md

 # Zyntax-Banner

 :wink: Simple yet attractive banner for the termux home.. :wink:

-:heart: Developed and maintained by Zycho-Dev
+:heart: Developed and maintained by Zycho-Dev :heart:

 # Requirements